athaddius/STIRMetrics/README.md

 ```
 python datatest/flow3d.py --num_data 4 --showvis 1
 ```
-Writes output json of averaged results to a json file in the folder results.
+Writes output json of averaged results (3d is in mm) to a json file in the folder results.